maykinmedia/django-admin-index/README.rst

 About
 =====

-This extension enables you to change the Django admin index page without too much hassle or visual changes.
+This extension enables you to group, order and customize the Django admin index page without too much hassle or visual changes.

 There are 2 concepts: `Application groups` and `Application links`.
-You can create an application group and add any model to it.
+You can create an application group and add any model to it in the Django admin, under ``Admin index``.
 Whether the models are shown to the user, depends on the regular Django permissions and whether it's registered in the admin.

 An application link is simply a URL with a name that you can add to an application group.
 It shows as a regular Django model.